syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Advanced-Features.md

 ### DataBase Binding

-You can bind the Diagram with Remote Data by using SqlConnection.
+You can bind the Diagram with DataBase data by using SqlConnection.
 The following code illustrates how to bind the data to the Diagram.

 {% highlight c# %}